dmbarbour/awelon/AboutABC.md

         v :: a → (a * 1)
         c :: (a * 1) → a

-There are many potential "minimal sets" of data plumbing primitives.
-ABC's particular set is aiming for some simple symmetries and optimizations.
-Here, `lzrw` is sufficient to encode any linear manipulations of a structure where the rightmost element remains in place. `v` and `c` are non-linear manipulations (they add and remove structure) and enable motion of the rightmost element.
+There are other minimal sets with fewer operators, but this set has some nice symmetry properties.
+The operators `lzrw` are sufficient for all data shuffling where the rightmost element is sticky, and `v` can displace the rightmost element.

 Example encodings:

         lzrw :: (a * (b * (c * d))) → (c * (a * (b * d))) -- rot3
         vrwlc :: (a * b) → (b * a) -- full swap

-Data plumbing code is often the bulk of the ABC stream, and can be built on metaphors like stack manipulators, navigation, and search.
-A good compiler should greatly optimize much data plumbing code from the runtime.

-In addition to moving objects around, we can potentially drop or copy values:
+In addition to shifting objects around, we can drop or copy values:

         % :: (Droppable x) ⇒ (x * e) → e
         ^ :: (Copyable x) ⇒ (x * e) → x * (x * e)

-ABC does not assume all values may be dropped or copied.
-Numbers, text, and unit values may be dropped or copied.
-A product or sum may be copied if both elements are copyable.
-A product or sum may be dropped if both element types may be dropped.
-Literal blocks can initially be dropped or copied, but may be tagged with substructural properties that forbid drop or copy.
+In ABC, blocks can be tagged with substructural attributes that make them uncopyable or undroppable.
+But otherwise, all values are copyable and droppable by default.
+A product or sum may be copied if both element types may be copied.

 ### Blocks

-A block in ABC is simply a container for a finite sequence of ABC code.
+A block in ABC contains a finite sequence of ABC.
+Blocks may be constructed as literals, by composition `o`, or by quotation `'`.

-ABC supports block literals by use of square brackets.
-In addition to literal construction, blocks may be composed with the `o` operator, and blocks can be formed from many values by use of the `'` (single quote) quotation operator.

-        [] :: e → [x→x]*e
         [vrwlc] :: e → ([(x * y) → (y * x)] * e)
         o :: [y→z] * ([x→y] * e) → ([x→z] * e)
             [abc][def]o = [abcdef]
-        ' :: (Quotable x) ⇒ x * e → [1→x] * e
+        ' :: x * e → [1→x] * e
             #42' = [#42c]
             [vrwlc]' = [[vrwlc]c]

-Not every value type is quotable.
-Blocks, numbers, and text are quotable.
-Products and sums are sometimes quotable, but only when both elements are quotable and have the same location and latency attributes.

-After construction, a block can be applied by the `$` operator:
+After construction, a block is applied with the `$` operator:

         $ :: [x→x'] * (x * e) → (x' * e)

-Blocks in ABC form a basis for secure reasoning, loop behaviors, and higher order programming.
-Loops are modeled by fixpoint combinators that repeatedly copy and apply a block, e.g. `[^$]^$` is the equivalent to the lambda calculus `(λx.(x x) λx.(x x))`.
-Higher order programming is achieved simply by separating construction of the block from the point of application.
+Loops can be modeled as fixpoint combinators that copy and apply a block, e.g. `[^$]&$` is a non-terminating loop, equivalent to the lambda calculus `(λx.(x x) λx.(x x))`.
+Of course, a proper loop should have a halting condition.

-For security, blocks offer three significant properties:

-* `$` hides part of the tacit environment from the block.
-* blocks are opaque; they may encapsulate information and authority.
-* blocks have substructure; they can typefully enforce contracts.

-Thus, blocks enable information hiding on behalf of both the user and the provider.
-A block can be said to 'encapsulate authority' if it contains capability text, since ABC provides no operators to forge capability text.
-Substructural types are discussed later.
+In ABC, higher order programming can be modeled as a block that expects a block as an argument.
+Currying (partial application) can be modeled in terms of quotation and composition.

 ### Numbers

-ABC's built-in number type is arbitrary precision rationals.
-(In some cases - when the required range and precision are known - a compiler may substitute use of integers, fixpoint, or floating point numbers.)
-ABC has no number literals. `#42` is technically a sequence of three ABC operators.
-The operator `#` introduces the number 0 into the environment, and each decimal digit (0-9) means "multiply by ten and add this digit's value".
+ABC's primitive number type is arbitrary precision rationals.
+In some cases - when the required range and precision or error properties are well understood - a compiler may substitute use of integers, fixpoint, or floating point numbers.

+Natural numbers can be expressed using pseudo-literal constructors in ABC:

         # :: e → N(0) * e
         0 :: N(x) * e → N(10x+0) * e